Lululemon Athletica (NASDAQ:LULU) Releases Q1 2022 Earnings Guidance

 Lululemon Athletica (NASDAQ:LULU – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $1.380-$1.430 for the period, compared to the Thomson Reuters consensus estimate of $1.290.
 The company issued revenue guidance of $1.53 billion-$1.55 billion, compared to the consensus revenue estimate of $1.41 billion.Lululemon Athletica also updated its FY 2022 guidance to $9.150-$9.350 EPS.

-Several brokerages have issued reports on LULU.
-Zacks Investment Research reaffirmed a hold rating on shares of Lululemon Athletica in a research report on Thursday, March 17th.
-Sanford C. Bernstein began coverage on shares of Lululemon Athletica in a research report on Monday, March 14th.
-They set an underperform rating and a $260.00 price target for the company.
-Jefferies Financial Group decreased their price target on shares of Lululemon Athletica from $420.00 to $340.00 in a research report on Wednesday, January 26th.
-Cowen raised their price target on shares of Lululemon Athletica from $491.00 to $507.00 in a research report on Wednesday, March 30th.
-Finally, Truist Financial decreased their price target on shares of Lululemon Athletica from $435.00 to $386.00 in a research report on Tuesday, January 11th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and nineteen have issued a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $435.28.
+A number of equities analysts have recently issued reports on the stock.
+Telsey Advisory Group cut their price target on shares of Lululemon Athletica from $515.00 to $470.00 and set an outperform rating for the company in a report on Tuesday, January 11th.
+Cowen increased their price objective on shares of Lululemon Athletica from $491.00 to $507.00 in a research note on Wednesday, March 30th.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of Lululemon Athletica from $410.00 to $428.00 and gave the company a buy rating in a research note on Wednesday, March 30th.
+Citigroup increased their price objective on shares of Lululemon Athletica from $350.00 to $400.00 and gave the company a neutral rating in a research note on Wednesday, March 30th.
+Finally, Jefferies Financial Group decreased their price target on shares of Lululemon Athletica from $420.00 to $340.00 in a research note on Wednesday, January 26th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and nineteen have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, Lululemon Athletica has an average rating of Buy and an average target price of $435.44.

-Lululemon Athletica announced that its Board of Directors has authorized a share repurchase plan on Tuesday, March 29th that authorizes the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization authorizes the apparel retailer to purchase up to 2.1% of its stock through open market purchases.
-Stock buyback plans are typically an indication that the company’s leadership believes its shares are undervalued.
+Lululemon Athletica declared that its board has authorized a stock buyback plan on Tuesday, March 29th that allows the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization allows the apparel retailer to reacquire up to 2.1% of its shares through open market purchases.
+Shares buyback plans are generally an indication that the company’s board of directors believes its stock is undervalued.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Integrated Wealth Concepts LLC raised its stake in shares of Lululemon Athletica by 2.7% during the fourth quarter.
-Integrated Wealth Concepts LLC now owns 2,856 shares of the apparel retailer’s stock valued at $1,118,000 after purchasing an additional 74 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC bought a new stake in Lululemon Athletica in the fourth quarter worth about $1,083,000.
-NEXT Financial Group Inc raised its position in Lululemon Athletica by 24.1% in the fourth quarter.
-NEXT Financial Group Inc now owns 2,030 shares of the apparel retailer’s stock worth $794,000 after acquiring an additional 394 shares in the last quarter.
-Vident Investment Advisory LLC raised its position in Lululemon Athletica by 150.6% in the fourth quarter.
-Vident Investment Advisory LLC now owns 1,842 shares of the apparel retailer’s stock worth $721,000 after acquiring an additional 1,107 shares in the last quarter.
-Finally, Schonfeld Strategic Advisors LLC raised its position in Lululemon Athletica by 111.3% in the fourth quarter.
-Schonfeld Strategic Advisors LLC now owns 1,800 shares of the apparel retailer’s stock worth $705,000 after acquiring an additional 17,800 shares in the last quarter.
-Institutional investors and hedge funds own 81.79% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+First Community Trust NA acquired a new stake in Lululemon Athletica in the 4th quarter worth approximately $29,000.
+Tobam acquired a new position in Lululemon Athletica during the fourth quarter worth $40,000.
+EverSource Wealth Advisors LLC acquired a new position in Lululemon Athletica during the fourth quarter worth $119,000.
+Forum Financial Management LP acquired a new stake in shares of Lululemon Athletica in the fourth quarter valued at $224,000.
+Finally, Sequoia Financial Advisors LLC acquired a new stake in shares of Lululemon Athletica in the fourth quarter valued at $395,000.
+81.79% of the stock is owned by institutional investors and hedge funds.

 About Lululemon Athletica (Get Rating)